opentensor/developer-docs/docs/dynamic-tao/_weights-dtao.md

 ### Root weight

 Notice that in the above calculation, we used the hotkey's subnet zero stake of 1000 TAO as it is while calculating the global weight of the hotkey.
-However, in dynamic TAO it is normal to multiply the subnet zero stake TAO number by a factor called `root_weight` that varies from 0 to 1.
+However, in Dynamic TAO it is normal to multiply the subnet zero stake TAO number by a factor called `root_weight` that varies from 0 to 1.

 Hence, for `root_weight` of 0.5, the subnet zero stake of the hotkey will now be `root_weight` x 1000 = 0.5 x 1000 = 500 TAO.
 Hence, under this condition, the updated global weight of this hotkey is: 500 + 3000 + 6000 + 1000 = 10,500 TAO.